psychemedia/pentrich-uprising/events-1816.md

 EXECUTION OF J. TOWLE THE LUDDITE

-TO DO

 Towle was apprentice to his father, a frame-work-knitter ; and no particular circumstance marked his character, good or bad, until he arrived at manhood ; but since that period, his life has several times been in jeopardy.
-In the year 1814 he was accused of being one of the band of frame-breakers that destroyed some frames in Mr. Garton's house, in New Basford, the village in whch Towle then lived; and at the Lent Assizes following, lhe was ?? to the bar,l hi e Co, itt- Hall, in Nottingham, and tried for the offence; ?? after a loug coitsn ltation, th I Jury bronigiht itn it v'ec'iittt of not g Iiti. n July, 1816, he was, however, again committed to prison on the clhane for twiiti he liws hlow paitl the penalty of the nitw.
-'Ihe otfelsce hlvin g been perpetrated at L,-utgit] o- iounph, he was of ceutree confined ?? gaol, anld 1on SattudaY rorolillt, Atieust Ili, alitu so, ?? lie, aloeg with 5Joit Sl ter aiid lt,! janiii I :dl, r, %;as put to tile bar.
-The trial lasted upwards of t??e hours, aid a It' Br B roo Graoatii, ishit( preshid d had giien ilis charge, the Jury foundi 'in u Gllildtt/7 s' utiding anid oaheting, bitt iot rof firibng Ote ti t As/eti.
-Aid.
-1ii ct- seq Itetit of the aerdict, Btron Grahamit ps ed sentence tif death Uttonl hibl.
+In the year 1814 he was accused of being one of the band of frame-breakers that destroyed some frames in Mr. Garton's house, in New Basford, the village in whch Towle then lived; and at the Lent Assizes following, he was put to the bar, in the County-Hall, in Nottingham, and tried for the offence; but after a long consultation, the Jury brought in a verdict of not guilty.
+In July, 1816, he was, however, again committed to prison on the charge for which he has now paid the penalty of the law.
+The offence having been perpetrated at Loughborough, he was of course confined in Leicester gaol, and on Saturday morning, August 10, about seven o'clock, he, along with John Slater and Benjamin Badder, was put to the bar.
+The trial lasted upwards of twelve hours, and after Baron Graham, who presided, had given his charge, the Jury found Towle *Guilty of aiding and abetting, but not of firing the pistol at Asher*.
+And, in consequence of the verdict, Baron Graham passed sentence of death upon him.

 In the course of the trial, Mr. Denman, one of the counsel for the prisoners, made some objections to the wording of the indictment; and the prisoner was respited, in order that the opinion of the twelve Judges might be taken on the subject.

 On the 13th November the case was argued.
-The Judges being unanimous intheir opinioti, that the objctions could not be sustained, the law was ordered to take its coursie.
+The Judges being unanimous intheir opinion, that the objections could not be sustained, the law was ordered to take its course.

-   On the morning of Wednesday se'uuigh:, he was taken, under ao escort, itt a Lhiaiso. to thte buld(- ifg, ati appendlaei to the Newe lirfileilel ttiv er, cinlg, a sitoit distfanee from the uertd eud of the Iniriiarv.
-At an early littr, g- eat nutitiibers ;is- senibtlel to see the nets drop (which had ?? plaend there onilv the day before) and kept in- c'i-sfog tilu iii w iftael vs'tt!k, wbe T tyle, Wtv t a ?? and undaunted sti'p, carne uipton I lie ?? ii), uttended by the Shelify anid his depltt, the i hafp. lait, Ite two graolels, &t. after pasyitu tlhe Ultlrit pistsiile attention to the praavers if ??
-Chiap at with a1 firin aid utl ible voibe, lie gv en out nie of Dr. Watts's admirable byllinis, bigiin ig Wi ig
+On the morning of Wednesday se'nnight, he was taken, under an escort, in a chaise, to the building, an appendage to the New Bridewell now erecting, a short distance from the west end of the Infirmary.
+At an early hour, great numbers assembled to see the new drop (which had been placed there only the day before) and kept increasing until twelve o'clock, when Towle, with a firm and undaunted step, came upon the platform, attended by the Sheriff and his deputy, the chaplain, the two gaolers, &c. after paying the utmost possible attention to the prayers of the chaplain, with a firm and audible voice, he gave out one of Dr. Watts's admirable hymns, beginning with

-    (It ! for an ovcreoinhig taith, T., chiter nty dyvion tmits , To tviuli ph toc tital ojister dvath, With all his friobltfutl plowurs.''
+> " Oh ! for an overcoming faith,
+> To cheer my dying hours;
+> To triumph o'er the monstr death,
+> With all his frightful powers."

-    He gave out the whole of this hymn twn lines at a time, and joined in singing it ?? the tuttitoet ferveiu-v.
-About half past twelve, every hiliug being 'fralv, the platform fell, and launched ?? into eternitiy, iln the pi -seee oif %li inliu'tinse nLiit- ber of spectators, who conducted themselves in the most orderly manner, and without the least attempt at disturbance.
+He gave out the whole of this hymn, two lines at a time, and joined in singing it with the utmost fervencv.
+About half past twelve, every thing being ready, the platform fell, and launched him into eternity, in the presence of an immense number of spectators, who conducted themselves in the most orderly manner, and without the least attempt at disturbance.

 After hanging the usual time, his body was demanded by his cousin Josiah Towle, who, before he could obtain it, was required to put his hand to the following documemt:—